Drahflow/Elymas/doc/global.md

 `,---`
 ------
-Deletes all stack contents up to and including the topmost position marker.
+Deletes all stack contents from the top to (and including) the topmost position marker.